dusicastepic/bioinformatics-and-digital-epidemiology/README.md

 # DigitalEpidemiology
-Projects for digital epidemiology and bionformatics
+Projects for Digital Epidemiology and Bioinformatics classes